-In September 1948, when delegates to the young United Nations met at the grand Palais de Chailot in Paris, a twenty-something American wearing the flak jacket of a bomber pilot pitched a tent on the Palais steps.
+In September 1948, when delegates to the new United Nations met at the grand Palais de Chailot in Paris, a twenty-something American wearing the flak jacket of a bomber pilot pitched a tent on the Palais steps.
 Guards descended and angrily ordered him to leave, but he politely declined.
-I’m no longer in France, the man explained, eyes twinkling.
+I’m no longer in France, the young man explained, eyes twinkling.
 I’m standing on “international territory.”

 As a crowd gathered, so did the world press.
 With days the name of this pilot-turned-peacenik, Garry Davis, was known around the world.
 Newsreels captured a mounting drama that featured curious crowds, inspired celebrities and perplexed authorities.

 When a reporter asked Davis what he was about, he replied, “I’m a world citizen.”
 With that simple assertion a global movement was born.